zhk-kk/raft-package-manager/README.md

 # raft-package-manager
+Portable package manager that doesn't require superuser priveleges to install and use packages.
-Portable package manager meant to be used from a usb flash drive, or any other removable storage.
+RaftPM is meant to be quickly deployed from a removable storage device.